Welcome, I'm Carli

 I am registered with Developing Doulas and Doula UK, have insurance which covers doula work and child supervision, a current DBS certificate, I have taken trauma debriefing courses, and am levelling up my counselling skills.
 I will soon be able to offer 3-step Rewind sessions too, please get in touch if you'd like to be a case study.

-The quickest and easiest way to get in touch is via WhatsAppYou can also request a call via email or via my Tidy Cal link below
+The quickest and easiest way to get in touch is via WhatsAppYou can also request a call via email or via my Tidy Cal link below - please scroll for dates

 Inspired by the many women I have encountered on my journey into the birth world, I am hosting my own podcast!
 Here is the trailer